rockotseng/java-pcf-workshops/zipkin-README.md

 ```
 2017-05-11 19:01:51.869  INFO [fare-service,24b1abab1aa3c28c,3bccd9836a0287e3,false] 26930 --- [nio-8081-exec-1] com.example.web.FareController           : Calculating fares for 1 flights
 ```
 4. we need log aggregation not only across all instances of a given application or service but also across all services that make up our solution/architecture.
 Something like ELK or Spunk.
 This is outside of the scope of this workshop unless PCF is draining logs to ELK.
-Future versions of this workshop might provision a local ELK stack.

 # Distributed tracing with Zipkin

-Zipkin is a server that receives tracing information (i.e. spans and trace-ids)  from multiple applications and it is also UI capable of displaying complex distributed call chains.
+Zipkin is a server that receives tracing information (i.e. spans and trace-ids) from multiple applications and it has a http server capable of displaying complex distributed call chains thru a web front end.

 ## Why do we need Zipkin if we have correlated and aggregated logging? what value does it add?
 - It makes it easy to understand the call chains.
 In a complex call chain where lots of services are involved, looking at the logs may not be as intuitive as looking at user interface that properly displays them.
 So, one value is to help us visualize the dependencies and the call chain.